Last updated Jun 20, 2019

 - Have you ever been evicted or asked to move?

 - Do you plan to use any liquid-filled furniture?

 - Have you ever been convicted or pleaded no contest to a felony?

 These questions again can be a basis to pre-screen applicants before you move forward.
 Or, you will likely be able to verify the answers given by running various tenant screening reports on the applicant.

 This concludes our guide to reading a standard rental application.

-Continue to Chapter 3: Identifying Red Flags on a Rental Application, or jump to a different article.
+Continue to Chapter 3: Identifying Red Flags, or jump to a different article.